Joeysay/Uda_restaurant_update/README.md

 ### Note about ES6

 Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future-proofing JavaScript code.
 As much as possible, try to maintain use of ES6 in any additional JavaScript you write.

+### update

+* Fixed responsive in restaurant_info
+* Fixed accessibility for breadcrumb, map image alt and semantics
+* Fixed problem of serviceWorker